The Organic Way - the Danish Model

-The Danes prefer organic dairy products, eggs, oatmeal, wheat flour and carrots.
+An increasing number of organic products are sold in Denmark.
+Proportionally, the organic market in Denmark is the biggest in the world, with organic food making up roughly 13 percent of the total retail food market in 2020.
+The Danes prefer organic dairy products, eggs, oatmeal, wheat flour, carrots and bananas.
 One in three litres of milk bought by Danish consumers is organic and every other litre of milk consumed by pupils in Danish schools carries the red organic label.
-The production of organic eggs accounts for 20 percent of total egg production.
+The production of organic eggs accounts for 30 percent of total egg production.
 Also consumers’ appetite for organic fruit and vegetables has grown.

 Import and export

 Consumer demand for a broad range of organic products has resulted in Danish imports of organic products exceeding exports.
 Organic exports consist of dairy products, pig meat, fruit and vegetables.
 Germany is by far the largest export market, followed by Sweden, China, the Netherlands and France.
 Danish imports consist of organic fruit and vegetables, grain and animal feed from other EU countries, in particular Germany, the Netherlands, and Italy.

 Together with Organic Denmark and Food Nation, we have gathered a range of materials that address organic food companies and organisations that wish to brand Danish Organics on our export markets.
 The material illustrates how Denmark’s ambitious organic policies have resulted in Denmark being the country in the world, where organic food has the largest market share.
 The material thereby underlines the organic sector’s positions of strength.

 We invite you to use and share the below material.

 Please contact us if we can help you build your organic market.